SciML/sciml.ai/roadmap.md

   it automatically download precompiled Julia binaries so that way users can utilize the tooling just by using CRAN or pip to install the package.
-We plan to extend our Python and R offerings to include our neural network infused software like DiffEqFlux and NeuralNetDiffEq.
+We plan to extend our Python and R offerings to include our neural network infused software like DiffEqFlux and NeuralPDE.
 - We plan to get feature-completeness in data driven modeling techniques like [Radial Basis Function (RBF) surrogates](https://surrogates.sciml.ai/latest/), [Dynamic Mode Decomposition and SInDy type methods](https://github.com/SciML/DataDrivenDiffEq.jl),